MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Metrics

 \subsection{Quality}

-We measure the quality of data reduction using rate-distortion graph~\cite{berger2003rate} which gives an analytical expression for how much compression can be achieved using lossy compression methods.
-The rate (a.k.a.\ the bit-rate), on the $X$ axis of the graph stands for the average number of bits per data point in the reduced representation, which is the reciprocal of compression ratio multiplied by the number of bits per field in the original dataset divided by the compression ratio.
-As mentioned before, we adopt PSNR as the distortion metric on the $Y$ axis of the graph because it indicates overall statistical errors that could be more important than the error bound, especially for visualization purposes.
-Such metric is consistent with lots of previous works including~\cite{sz16, sz17, sz-reg, zfp, sz-hybrid}.
-PSNR is computed as follows: where $\{u_1, u_2, \hdots, u_N\}$ and $\{d'_1, d'_2, \hdots, d'_N\}$ as the series of original data and decompressed data where $N$ is the number of data points).
-Higher PSNR indicates less error thus higher quality.
-Thus, our target on improving data reduction quality turns out to be maximizing the PSNR of decompressed data given the same compression ratio, or equivalently, maximizing the compression ratio at a fixed PSNR.
+We measure the quality of data reduction using rate--distortion graphs~\cite{berger2003rate}, which give a visual representation of how much compression can be achieved using lossy compression methods.
+The rate (a.k.a.\ the bit-rate), on the $X$ axis of the graph, is the average number of bits per data point in the reduced representation.
+It is equal to the number of bits per field in the original dataset divided by the compression ratio.
+As mentioned before, we adopt PSNR as the distortion metric, on the $Y$ axis of the graph, because it is equivalent to the commonly used statistical error and often serves as an indicator of visual quality.
+PSNR has been widely used in much previous work, including~\cite{sz16, sz17, sz-reg, zfp, sz-hybrid}.
+PSNR is computed as follows: where $\{u_1, u_2, \hdots, u_N\}$ and $\{\Tilde{u}_1, \Tilde{u}_2, \hdots, \Tilde{u}_N\}$ are the original and decompressed data, respectively ($N$ is the number of data points).
+Higher PSNR indicates less error, and thus higher quality.
+So, our target in improving data reduction quality turns out to be maximizing the PSNR of the decompressed data at a fixed compression ratio, or, conversely, maximizing the compression ratio at a fixed PSNR.
 As PSNR is computed over the sum of squared differences between the original and decompressed data (i.e., $\frac{1}{N} \sum_{i=1}^{N}{(u_i - \Tilde{u}_i)^2}$), we focus on minimizing the squared $L^2$ norm in our analysis.